-This morning we'll travel to County Antrim's Atlantic coast of for a visit to the Giant's Causeway.
-Long associated with legendary Irish hero Finn McCool, its basalt columns, which rise like stepping stones from the sea, were formed after a volcanic eruption 60 million years ago.
+This morning, travel to County Antrim's Atlantic coast to visit to the Giant's Causeway.
+Long associated with legendary Irish hero Finn McCool, its basalt columns, which rise like stepping stones from the sea, were formed after a volcanic eruption 60-million years ago.
 Take the short minibus trip from the visitor centre to the Causeway, or walk the mile or so along the cliff path to take in the views.

-After time for lunch (payable locally), we'll continue to Dunluce Castle where photo opportunities abound.
+After time for lunch (payable locally), continue to Dunluce Castle.
 Rising dramatically from the rocks above the sea and separated from the mainland by a deep chasm, the ruins of this medieval stronghold are among the most extensive in Ireland.
 It's a beautiful, wild and astonishingly atmospheric location, so make sure you have your camera to hand.

-Today we'll travel, past the pretty, remote town of Carndonagh and across the stunning Inishowen Peninsula, to wild, windswept Malin Head - Ireland's most northerly point, Malin Head, which you'll visit after passing through the remote peninsula town of Carndonagh.
-You'll also spend some time at the fascinating Doagh Isle Famine Village, where 19th-century Irish life is recreated.
-We'll return to Letterkenny in the evening.
+Today we'll travel, past the pretty, remote town of Carndonagh and across the stunning Inishowen Peninsula, to wild, windswept Malin Head - Ireland's most northerly point.
+You'll also spend some time at the fascinating Doagh Isle Famine Village, where 19th-century Irish life is recreated, before returning to Letterkenny in the evening.

 On today's tour you'll take in still another region of outstanding natural beauty as you explore the contrasting scenery of rugged, remote Glenveagh National Park and Glenveagh Castle, in its peaceful setting overlooking Lough Veagh.
-Enjoy an intriguing guided tour of the historic castle's square keep and mismatched round turrets, then wander the surrounding gardens at your leisure.
+Enjoy a guided tour of the historic castle's square keep and mismatched round turrets, then wander the surrounding gardens at your leisure.

-Afterwards, we'll head to the coast, via Mount Errigal and through Dunlewy village to Bunbeg.
-Here, you'll have the chance to stretch your legs with a stroll along the sandy beach.
-Then it's up and around the Bloody Foreland (named for the red hue of the rocks at sunset), to the little village of Gortahawk and back to Letterkenny.
+Afterwards, head to the coast, via Mount Errigal and through Dunlewy village to Bunbeg.
+Here, you'll have the chance to stretch your legs with a stroll along the sandy beach before continuing up and around the Bloody Foreland (named for the red hue of the rocks at sunset), to the little village of Gortahork and finally back to Letterkenny.

-Transfer back to Belfast for your flight home, taking with you some great pictures, some wonderful memories and a host of stories to tell.
+Transfer back to Belfast for your flight home, taking with you some wonderful memories.

 | Departure Airport||Date||Price From|